Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ## About this sample
 ### Scenario
 This sample demonstrates a .Net WPF application calling a web API that is secured using Azure AD.
-1. The .Net application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
+1. The .Net TodoListClient WPF application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token from Azure Active Directory (Azure AD) through the OAuth 2.0 protocol:
-2. The access token is sent to the web API to authenticate the user.
+2. The access token is used as a bearer token to authenticate the user when calling the /todolist endpoint of the TodoListService web API.

 ![Topology](./ReadmeFiles/topology.png)

-Once the TodolistService run, the user of the TodoList client WPF application can *sign-in* and then enter items in a todo list.
-When the application is closed and re-open the list is displayed as long as the service is still runnin, until the user clicks on *clear cache*.
-At this point the user will need to sign-in again
+Once you have started the TodolistService, you can run the TodoListClient WPF application, click on *sign-in* and then enter items in a todo list.
+When you close the application and re-open it, the list is displayed as long as the service is still running, and tis until you click on *clear cache*.
+At this point you will need to sign-in again (and can use another identity)

 ![TodoListClient](./ReadmeFiles/TodolistClient.png)